-Shoplifting charges are often filed on the basis of a mistake made by a shopper, or an intended theft being uncovered by store employees.
-Although allegations of such an offense imply that the person accused has character flaws, not everyone charged with shoplifting are bad people of low moral stature.
+The basis of shoplifting charges is often a mistake made by a shopper, or an intended theft being uncovered by store employees.
+Although allegations of such an offense imply that the person accused has character flaws, not everyone charged with shoplifting are bad people or folks of low moral stature.

 With regard to petty theft, some people can’t help themselves and suffer from kleptomania.
 Others made a mistake of grossly poor judgment while others see shoplifting as an acceptable hustle, but the results are the same; an arrest after being busted or “accused” of shoplifting.